7 Best Towns in the West to Celebrate Halloween

 Half Moon Bay, California

 This quiet coastal town is known as the “Pumpkin Capital of the World” for good reason.
 Each year, Half Moon Bay grows more than 3,000 tons of pumpkins, and many of them are on display and ready to take home at the numerous pumpkin patches around town.
 To see some of the largest pumpkins in the world, visit the annual Half Moon Bay Art and Pumpkin Festival, which takes place along the town’s Main Street in mid-October.
 Now in its 52st year, this signature event is kicked off with a world championships pumpkin weigh-off (last year’s record-breaking winner weighed in at 2,749 pounds).
 Later in the week, the main festival springs to life with costume and pie eating contests, and 275 artists and craft makers selling everything from glass gourds to hanging flower baskets made out of reclaimed crab pot rope.
-Pick-your-own pumpkin patches like those at Andreotti Family Farms and Arara’s Pumpkin Farm—which also offers hayrides—invite visitors throughout the season.
+Pick-your-own pumpkin patches like those at Andreotti Family Farms and Arata’s Pumpkin Farm—which also offers hayrides—invite visitors throughout the season.

 Billings, Montana